trec-lateral-reading/trec-lateral-reading.github.io/content/docs/2024/_index.md

 As mentioned earlier, we have two tasks with separate submission due dates.

-- **Task 1: Question Generation**
+### Tasks 1: Question Generation

-    - Given a news article, participants need to generate 10 questions that are useful for people to know when evaluating the trustworthiness of the article.
-    - **Provided Input**: <u>50 news articles</u> in plaintext from the data collection.
-    - **Expected Output**: <u>10 questions</u> that support Lateral Reading ranked by their importance for each article.
+For each topic (news article), participants need to produce **10 questions** that the reader should ask to evaluate its trustworthiness, ranked by their importance to the evaluation from the most important to the least important.
+Those questions should meet the following requirements.
+- Should be self-contained and explain the full context, i.e., one can understand this question without reference to the article.
+- Should be at most 120 characters long.
+- Should be reasonably expected to be answered by a single web page.
+- Compound questions should be avoided, e.g. who is X and when did Y happen?
+In general, each question should focus on a single topic.

+Participants should put all the questions for those 50 articles into a single file, using the format below, and submit it to the track organizers.
+- It should be a tab-separated file.
+- It should be encoded in UTF-8.
+- Each line consists of the following tab-separated fields in this order: `topic_id`, `doc_id`, `run_tag`, `rank`, `question`.
+    - `topic_id`: Found as the first line of the news article, which is also the name of the document.
+    - `doc_id`: ClueWeb22 id, which is the second line of the news article.
+    - `run_tag`: Team name of the participant.
+    - `rank`: Rank of the question, starting from 1.
+    - `question`: Question in plaintext, with no tabs or newlines.

-    - After the submission due date of Task 1, we will make available the questions that NIST assessors raise during their evaluation of each news article.
+Submissions can be either **manual** (involving human intervention to generate questions, e.g., hiring people to produce questions or manually selecting questions from a candidate list of questions produced by algorithms) or **automatic** (automatic systems to produce questions without the need of human input).
+After the submission due date of Task 1, we will make available the questions that NIST assessors raise during their evaluation of each news article.

+Here is an example news article with 10 questions we came up with to support the reader's trustworthiness evaluation.
+On February 21, 2023, the New York Times published an opinion article by Bret Stephens entitled "[The Mask Mandates Did Nothing.
+Will Any Lessons Be Learned?](https://www.nytimes.com/2023/02/21/opinion/do-mask-mandates-work.html?unlocked_article_code=gFPkTMW10NLmmWAaYVT8kUk5IJGdtqOT4oPTIljn-eqha-dQGMt5LbDNkcSGc-lPWwq88xHQztwlyXkwSvjA42AWwawLMaAd0GruPyysGxIHa4izksvdo7Rzs08-EuiXyFTG01aeEWnRqUzneqq92uwtQH8FPvptgSBG2nc2u5i7JZ-Q5yMFli4VgmS1-2XMEPxw4ZX_-FXhpdOse85-TnFMOHW1Oc1r0347aFhJ73iOcuIs6nBJu8GERP8f9dqxnFtJ_km19GyZsJCtPv7Q9I3RNo4ozPwIhlV0nqJfDGiOwP3GTfFyFh_OuqglmGDh3UAmSRtWsP0IhiGu&smid=url-share)".
+This [Google Document](https://docs.google.com/document/d/1qj2QZDz0ZTWukULId1-hYg2Cva2rmS13fk56WE192Jw/edit?usp=sharing) contains the plaintext version of this article.
+Stephens makes an argument that mask mandates during the COVID pandemic did not work.
+Given the importance of this issue, the reader would be advised to examine the trustworthiness of the information.
+As suggested by Lateral Reading, we want to ask about sources, evidence, and what others say about the issue.
+This [example file](/lateral-eg.txt) shows the 10 questions we came up with to evaluate the trustworthiness of this article, based on its plaintext version in the Google Document.
+In working to answer these questions, the reader would likely learn that Stephens is a conservative, that Tom Jefferson had previously published articles using other studies as evidence against masks, which received criticism from other scientists, that Maryanne Demasi is a journalist who has faced criticism for reports that go against scientific consensus, e.g. Wi-Fi is dangerous, and that the Cochrane study was misinterpreted as it was inconclusive about the question of if interventions to encourage mask wearing worked or not.
+This example file is what we expect participants to return for all the 50 articles.

-- **Task 2: Document Retrieval**
+### Tasks 2: Document Retrieval

 - Given a news article and 10 questions raised by NIST assessors, participants need to retrieve 10 documents from the web collection that help answer those questions.
 - **Provided Input**: `ClueWeb22-B-English` and <u>50 news articles (each with 10 questions)</u>.
 - **Expected Output**: <u>Top-10 ranked documents</u> as sources of answer to each question.

 Since we will provide questions from NIST assessors for Task 2, participating in Task 2 does not require your participation in Task 1.
 You can choose to participate in either one or both tracks.